icsadvprj/ICS-Advisory-Project/README.md

 ## Legal Disclaimer ##
 This Open-source project is available and contributed to under licenses that include terms that, for the protection of contributors, the ICS Advisory projects datasets are offered "as-is," without warranty, and is not liable for damages resulting from using data from this project.

+## License Update ##
+ICS Advisory Project has updated its license for the ICS Advisory repository and is now an Open Database License (ODbL) v1.0.
+This database, "ICS Advisory Project", is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/